 If you have mint growing in your garden you know that it grows like a weed.
 It’s a great way to use up the mint without letting it go to waste.
 Just don’t leave the mint in there too long (beyond what the recipe calls for).
 The mint flavor begins to turn after a certain point.

-4 sprigs Fresh Mint, plus a few for garnish
+- 4 sprigs Fresh Mint plus a few for garnish

-4 Green Tea Bags
+- 4 Green Tea Bags or packets from Pique Tea

-juice of 1/2 Lemon
+- 1/2 Lemon juiced

-1/2 Lemon, sliced for garnish
+- 1/2 Lemon sliced for garnish

+- Fill 1 pitcher full of water.
+The pitcher should hold about 2 quarts.
 Drop the mint and tea bag into the pitcher of water.
-If the mint is not fragrent, then you may need to muddle the mint leaves.
+If the mint is not fragrant, then you may need to muddle the mint leaves.

+- Cover with a towel and secure with a rubber band, if it doesn’t have a top.
 Place the pitcher outside in the sun.
 The heat of the sun is what brews the tea.

+- Let the pitcher sit in the sun for about 8 hours.
 One you have finished brewing the tea, remove the tea bags and mint.

+- Add the lemon juice then stir.
 To serve pour over ice with a slice of lemon and sprig of mint.